JezSw/nekRS/doc/source/references.rst

 ..
 [Wilcox] Wilcox, D.C.
 "Turbulence Modeling for CFD," *DCW Industries* (2006)

 ..
 [Tombo2024] Tomboulides, Ananias, Nadish Saini, Dillon Shaver, Aleksandr Obabko, Haomin Yuan, Elia Merzari, and Paul Fischer.
 "A Robust Spectral Element Implementation of the K–Τ Rans Model in Nek5000/Nekrs." *Available at SSRN 4785448.* (2024)

+..
+[Tombo1997] Tomboulides, A. G., J. C. Y. Lee, and S. A. Orszag.
+"Numerical simulation of low Mach number reactive flows". *Journal of Scientific Computing 12: 139-167.* (1997)

+..
+[Paulucci1982] Paulucci, S. "On the filtering of sound from the navier-stokes equations, sandia national labs." *Technical Report.
+Sandia National Laboratories* (1982)

+..
+[Sutherland1893] Sutherland, William.
+"LII.
+The viscosity of gases and molecular force." *The London, Edinburgh, and Dublin Philosophical Magazine and Journal of Science 36.223 507-531.* (1893)